 When Do MacBooks Go on Sale?
 2026 Timing Guide

 Whether you're eyeing the latest MacBook Air or a powerhouse MacBook Pro, knowing when MacBooks go on sale is the difference between paying full price and scoring a significant discount.
 Apple rarely discounts directly, but third-party retailers and seasonal promotions create reliable windows to save.
+After Apple's late-June 2026 list-price reset, the practical rule is even sharper: buy when a current deal is already strong versus the new Apple price, wait when retailer pricing has not adjusted yet.

 2026 MacBook Sale Calendar